faibadr/Detection-of-Driver-Cognitive-Distraction-using-GRU-model/README.md

 **Model Training:** A GRU (Gated Recurrent Unit) model was trained in Jupyter Notebook to classify cognitive distraction.
 The model achieved an accuracy of 93%.

 Due to privacy concerns, the EEG data used in this project cannot be shared.
-The project aims to enhance road safety by providing real-time feedback on driver cognitive states through advanced machine learning techniques.
+The project aims to enhance road safety by providing real-time feedback on driver cognitive states through advanced deep learning techniques.